LasaleFamine/python-sql-bck/README.md

 # python-sql-bck
 ## Description
 A configurable script written in Python 3.5 to make backups of your SQL dbs.
+Fork or help me to improve this simple program.

 ## Pre-configuration and dependencies
 You need the following pre-installed before using **`pySQLBck`**